PART 14: DOUBLETAKES, PART II

 “Oh, honestly Frank, you worry too much,” Carrie assured.
 “Now come on, I’ll give you the highlights of my plan.”

 “You’re sure this is going to work?”
 Frank whispered.

-The Carrie with whom he’d taken this trip nodded in reply.
-“Our future selves provided me with the important details, everything will work out perfectly.”
+The Carrie with whom he’d originally taken this time trip nodded in reply.
+“Our future selves gave me the key details.
+Everything will work out perfectly.”

 “Uh huh,” Frank said, dubiously.
-“You’re also sure Beth won’t clue in that we’re time travellers?”
+“And you’re sure Beth won’t clue in that we’re time travellers?”

 Frank ran a hand back through his hair.
 “Riiiight.”
 He paused.
 “But what if our future selves simply said what they did to be consistent with what we heard.
 Meaning things could still go wrong for us, and we’ll end up lying about it when we became our future doubles.”

 “Frank!”
-Carrie said, her hands unconsciously forming into fists.
+Carrie hissed, her hands unconsciously forming into fists.
 “Will you stop already?
-You’re actually starting to make me nervous!”
+You’re actually starting to make me nervous.”

 “Okay, okay,” Frank said, raising his hands defensively.